Two halves don't make a whole: instability and idleness emerging from the co-evolution of the production and innovation processes: Base Model: NGR-ADAPT

 \subsection{Sequential Process and Idleness}

-A unit of the final good is produced through the sequential completion of $H$ production phases, coined \textit{elementary process}.
+A unit of the final good is produced through the sequential completion of $H$ production phases, altogether an \textit{elementary process}.
 Assuming that funds operate at their maximum productivity, completing the entire process requires $T = \sum_h T_h$ periods, where each phase $h$ is completed in $T_h < T$ periods.
-Each phase is executed by a duo consisting of a worker $i$ and a machine $j$ of type $h$, denoted $\left(i, j^h\right)$.
+Each phase is executed by a duo of funds $\left(i, j^h\right)$ consisting of a worker $i$ and a machine $j$ of type $h$.

 The quantity of final goods produced after the completion of $T$ periods is normalized to $Q_H=1$.
 Similarly, intermediate goods $Q_h$ (outflows) are also standardized to 1, and the productivity levels of funds range between 0 and 1.
-Hence, to produce one unit of $Q_h$ one duo with a combined productivity of 1 must work the task $h$ for $T_h$ periods.
-Note that beyond the technical simplification allowed by such an assumption, this corresponds to production processes for indivisible goods, that could only be marketed, once fully completed, in units.
+Hence, to produce one unit of $Q_h$ one duo with a combined productivity of 1 must work on task $h$ for $T_h$ periods.

 In phase $h=1$, a duo takes one unit of inflow, $I_1 = 1$, and produces one unit of outflow, $Q_1 = 1$, upon completion of the task.
 This outflow becomes the inflow for phase 2.
-All subsequent phases, $h=2,...,H-1$, thus process an inflow $I_h = Q_{h-1} = 1$ to produce $Q_h = 1$.
+All subsequent phases, $h=2,...,H$, thus process an inflow $I_h = Q_{h-1} = 1$ to produce $Q_h = 1$.
 The outflow of the last phase constitutes the final good.
 Figure \ref{fig:seq} provides a diagrammatic representation of a sequential process.